-While very little work has directly tackled multi-agent prediction and evaluation so far, multiple methods hint at the ability to predict multiple agents at the same time \citep{liang2020learning, zeng2021lanercnn} even if they then focus on a more single-agent oriented framework.
+While very little work has directly tackled multi-agent prediction and evaluation so far, multiple methods hint at the ability to predict multiple agents at the same time \citep{liang2020learning, ivanovic2020mats, zeng2021lanercnn} even if they then focus on a more single-agent oriented framework.
 Other works \citep{alahi2016social, tang2019multiple, rhinehart2019precog, girgis2021autobots} use autoregressive roll-outs to condition the future step of an agent on the previous steps of all the other agents.
-SceneTransformer \citep{ngiam2021scene} repeats each agent features across possible modalities, and performes self-attention operations inside each modality before using a joint loss to train a model and evaluate on the WOMD \citep{ettinger2021large} interaction track, but this evaluation focuses on dual agent prediction and doesn't broaden to a large number of agents at the same time.
-ILVM \citep{casas2020implicit} uses scene latent representations conditioned on all agents to generate scene-consistent samples, but its variational inference doesn't provide confidence score for each modality, hence LookOut \citep{cui2021lookout} proposes a scenario scoring function and a diverse sampler to improve sample efficiency.
+SceneTransformer \citep{ngiam2021scene} repeats each agent features across possible modalities, and performs self-attention operations inside each modality before using a loss computed jointly among agents to train a model and evaluate on the WOMD dataset \citep{ettinger2021large} interaction track.
+ILVM \citep{casas2020implicit} uses scene latent representations conditioned on all agents to generate scene-consistent samples, but its variational inference does not provide a confidence score for each modality, hence LookOut \citep{cui2021lookout} proposes a scenario scoring function and a diverse sampler to improve sample efficiency.
 AIR$^2$ \citep{wu2021air2} extends Multipath \citep{chai2020multipath} and produces a cross-distribution for two agents along all possible trajectory anchors, but it scales exponentially with the number of agents, making impractical for a real-time implementation that could encounter more than 10 agents at the same time.

 The approach most related to this paper is GOHOME \citep{gilles2021gohome}, which uses a similar graph encoder and then leverage lane rasters to generate a probability heatmap in a sparse manner.
 However, this lane-generated heatmap remains constrained to the drivable area and to fixed lane-widths.
 Another close approach is the one of DenseTNT \citep{gu2021densetnt}, which also uses attention to a grid of points in order to obtain a dense prediction, but their grid also remains constrained to a neighborhood of the drivable area.
 Finally, none of these previous methods considers the problems of scene consistency for multi-agent prediction.